-[Self-Test] The ADHD Test for Women and Girls
+Female ADHD Test: Symptoms in Women and Girls

-Too many women grew up being called lazy, spacey, or dumb because their symptoms of ADHD were ignored or mislabeled as hormones or anxiety.
-Take this self-test to see if you exhibit common symptoms of women with ADHD.
+Symptoms of ADHD and ADD often manifest differently in men and women, many of whom grew up being called lazy or dumb while inattentive attention deficit was ignored or mislabeled as hormones or anxiety.
+Take this female ADHD test to see if you exhibit the symptoms of ADD most common in women and girls.
 Then share the results with your doctor to seek a diagnosis.

-If you suspect that you have or your daughter have ADHD, answer the questions below and share the results with a health care professional — the only person who can diagnose ADHD.
+If you suspect that you have symptoms of ADHD, complete the free female ADHD test below and share the results with a health care professional — the only person who can diagnose ADHD.

 NOTE: This self-test is not intended to diagnose or to replace the care of a health care professional.
 Only a doctor or mental health professional can diagnose ADHD based on clinical evaluation.